Talking

 Where to start

-• Role play games – play together with toys that could involve a narrative e.g. dinosaurs, cars, dolls, kitchens etc. And talk about what you and they are doing as you play.
+- Role play games – play together with toys that could involve a narrative e.g. dinosaurs, cars, dolls, cafes etc. Talk about what you and they are doing as you play.
 Add new vocabulary.

 Things to try next